HMV: Hilco ownership (2013–2019)

-The company moved its flagship Oxford Street store back to the original site at 363 Oxford Street on 23 October 2013.
-HMV's existing flagship store at 150-154 Oxford Street, formerly the largest music store in the world, closed on 14 January 2014.
+The company moved its flagship Oxford Street shop back to the original site at 363 Oxford Street on 23 October 2013.
+HMV's existing flagship shop at 150–154 Oxford Street, formerly the largest music shop in the world, closed on 14 January 2014.

 By 2014, HMV had gained the second highest share of the UK entertainment market, behind Amazon.
 The company's filing to Companies House in September 2014 revealed it had made a profit of £17 million in the 11 months since it had entered administration.
 In January 2015, HMV overtook Amazon to become the largest retailer of physical music in the UK.